brightbox/docs.brightbox.com/content/guides/cli/port-translation.md

 Each Cloud Server has a single network interface, and therefore a single private "real" IPv4 address (`10.x.x.x`).
-So, whilst you can map multiple [Cloud IPs](http://docs.brightbox.com/guides/cli/cloud-ips/) to one Cloud Server, all traffic comes into it via the single IPv4 address.
-This makes hosting different web sites with different SSL certificates on the same server difficult, since the web server can't distinguish between the encrypted traffic from the different Cloud IPs.
+So, whilst you can map multiple [Cloud IPs](http://docs.brightbox.com/guides/cli/cloud-ips/) to one Cloud Server, all traffic comes into the same single IPv4 address.
+This makes hosting different web sites with different TLS/SSL certificates on the same server difficult, since the web server can't distinguish between the different Cloud IPs.

-For example, if you map two Cloud IPs to a server listening on HTTPS port 443, both Cloud IPs will serve the same site with the same SSL certificate.
+For example, if you map two Cloud IPs to a server listening on HTTPS port `443`, both Cloud IPs will serve the same site with the same certificate.

 ![](/images/port-translators-none.png)

-The new SSL
+The new TLS/SSL
 [Server Name Indication](http://en.wikipedia.org/wiki/Server_Name_Indication)
-feature is designed to solve this kind of problem, but it is still not supported in all browsers (in particular, no version of Internet Explorer on Windows XP supports it).
+feature is designed to solve this kind of problem, but not all browsers support it (for example, Internet Explorer on Windows XP).

 ### The Solution: Port Translation